 The first three-hour paper is specifically designed to allow candidates to demonstrate a superior appreciation of the course- based material of the junior freshman programme.
 In the second 1.5-hour paper candidates will have an opportunity to demonstrate their ability to synthesise knowledge and appraise, critically, the broader issues; thus allowing them to integrate disparate elements in the intellectual discourses within the discipline of Geography.
-In this regard, candidates are required to write two essays selected from an unseen list of broadly-themed topics within Geography which will change from year to year.
+In this regard, candidates are required to write two essays selected from an unseen list of broadly themed topics within Geography which will change from year to year.

 The third and final paper will consist of a specially selected cross-cutting theme, which will be changed each year.
 The students will be presented with an outline of the theme and associated readings.
 The exam will involve the selection of two essay questions from a choice of six questions drawn from the theme as outlined.
 Students will be advised by the Head of Geography and an appointed representative on how their chosen pathway corresponds to the number of exams they will need to undertake in geography.
-This will be done in a way that ensures students undertake the required amount of hours of exams so as to fulfil the requirements of the taking 3 papers in their other subject, they should sit Paper 3; When students are studying their two subjects equally or where they have opted to take two papers in both their major and minor, they should sit Papers 1 and 2; Where students have gone towards a Single Honours or have majored in Geography and opted for the 3/1 paper structure, they should sit Papers 1, 2, and 3
+This will be done in a way that ensures students undertake the required amount of hours of exams so as to fulfil the requirements of the degree programme.

-Foundation Scholarship exam.
+Foundation Scholarship exam